-Following the visit, the Validation Panel will report and make recommendations to LTC.
+Following the visit, the Partnership Approval Panel will report and make recommendations to LTC on both the proposed partnership and the proposed programme(s) / credits.

-LTC, having considered the advice of the Validation Panel, will determine whether or not to recommend to Senate that validation proceed.
-Senate will in turn receive a report from LTC and, if agreed, give final approval to the validation.
+LTC, having considered the advice of the Partnership Approval Panel, will determine whether or not to recommend to Senate that approval proceed.
+Senate will in turn receive a report from LTC and, if agreed, give final approval to the partnership.

-The University will charge a fee to the partner organisation for the work of the Validation Panel in the light of the actual costs of the exercise.
-LTC will advise Resources and Planning Committee in respect to the fee to be charged.
+The University will charge a fee to the partner organisation for the work of the Partnership Approval Panel in the light of the actual costs of the exercise.
+LTC will advise Finance Committee in respect to the fee to be charged.
 It will also report on any other resource implications for the University.